COACHE Faculty Satisfaction Survey

 IUB uses COACHE results to inform decision-making in programs and initiatives related to faculty success and development.
 Here are some examples:

-The Initiative for the Advancement of Women was established based on the committee review of the COACHE 2016 survey results, with the goal to promote professional development and social networking among women-identifying faculty.
-The Recent Tenured Working Group program was created in response to associate professors’ needs of support in career advancement after tenure.
+• The Initiative for the Advancement of Women was established based on the committee review of the COACHE 2016 survey results, with the goal to promote professional development and social networking among women-identifying faculty.
+In partnership with the Institute for Advanced Study, the Recently Tenured Working Group program was created in response to associate professors’ need for support in advancing their careers after tenure.

-Clarity of tenure policies and tenure expectations emerged as areas of concern in COACHE 2019 peer comparison results.
-In response, OVPFAA has created the Promotion and Tenure workshops to address questions about the overall process and specific ranks.
-In 2023, these areas have become identified strengths.
+• Clarity of tenure policies and tenure expectations emerged as areas of concern in COACHE 2019 peer comparison results.
+In response, OVPFAA created the Promotion and Tenure workshops to address questions about the overall process and specific ranks.
+In COACHE 2023, these areas were identified as strengths.

-To address the need of effective mentoring on campus, as reflected in COACHE 2023 results, Methods and Practices to Succeed (MAPS) program was developed.
+• To address the need for effective mentoring on campus, as reflected in COACHE 2023 results, the Methods and Practices to Succeed (MAPS) program was developed.
 This small-group program provides structure and accountability for faculty in developing and achieving their research, teaching, and service goals.
-The Faculty-to-Faculty (F2F) program was also expanded to support a broad vision for faculty mentoring.

-In COACHE 2019, participants in the Scholarly Writing Program reported a strong sense of belonging to IUB, reinforcing continued support for the program to serve faculty across disciplines and at all stages of the writing process.
+• In COACHE 2019, participants in the Scholarly Writing Program (SWP) reported a strong sense of belonging to IUB, reinforcing continued support for SWP to serve faculty across disciplines and at all career stages.

 In previous survey cycles, committees or working groups were typically formed after IUB received the data from COACHE to review the results.
-This time, a campus committee will be established before the survey is launched and will carry a three-year commitment—from start to finish—to promote faculty engagement in survey participation, identify areas for improvement, and implement recommended actions.
+This time, in line with best practices in place at other institutions, IUB is establishinga campus committee before the survey is launched that will oversee a three-year cycle of promoting faculty engagement in survey participation, interpreting results, identifying priority areas for improvement, and implementing recommended actions.

 The Collaborative on Academic Careers in Higher Education (COACHE) instrument is designed to survey the job satisfaction of full-time faculty members and does not include a module for part-time faculty.

-The survey focuses on the three core pillars of faculty life—teaching, research, and service—and many of its questions are not applicable to the professional experiences of postdocs, research associates, or academic specialists.
+The survey focuses on the three core pillars of faculty life—teaching, research, and service—and many of its questions are not applicable to the professional experiences of postdocs or academic specialists.

 Yes, the survey is confidential.
 Each participant receives a unique, confidential link to take the survey.